 Called Ace of Spades after the shape of the timing case cover, Lea-Francis’ own six was smooth running and good for at least 74mph, with an overall consumption of 24mpg.

 The first chassis were very similar to the P type, but longer and in a heavier gauge; later the shorter P type chassis was used.
-A new closer ratio gearbox (the Duo) was fitted, as well as a new plate clutch.
+A new gearbox (the Duo) fitted, as well as a new plate clutch.

 Body styles included saloon and tourer, as well as coupés.
 In 1932 an enlarged version called the 18hp was made, but never went into production.